reahl/reahl/reahl-doc/doc/tutorial/exampleapp.rst

 For now, though, this application will be built up bit by bit in these steps:

+ #. :doc:`We start by making a basic page with header and learn about layout. <styling>`

+Older:
  #. :doc:`First we build a silly model (an OO design) to show what is meant by that, and how we test models. <models>`
  #. :doc:`Next, the model is changed (with tests) so that it can be persisted in a database. <persistence>`
  #. :doc:`Then, a component is created for the app, and persisted classes registered with that component so that Reahl has the info it needs to create and maintain the underlying database schema for you. <housingmodels>`